dedoai/ddai-ms-merchant/README.md

 Amounts are always represented in the smallest DEDO unit: `1000000000000000000 adedo = 1 DEDO`.

+Note that the Hot Wallet is used as Faucet to send ETH (to deposit addresses, to pay fees to move DEDO) and to send DEDO (to custom addresses using the `admin/faucet` route).

 ### Requirements

 - MongoDB running on `mongodb://localhost:27017`